Amerigo Park :

 (EN)

-My own background, my role as a father, my curiosity, and my sensitivity to the world around us increasingly invite me to open up to other forms of expression, with a certain constant: starting with something that touches me, challenges me, or revolts me.
+Originally conceived as a documentary production micro-company, mainly to self-produce my films, this adventure has turned over the years into an ever more personal project.
+My own background, my role as a father, my curiosity and my sensitivity to the world around us have led me to open up to other forms of expression.

 (Short CV)

 After his master’s degree in cultural mediation at the University of Liège, Jérémy Parotte will work for an NGO in Peru, get involved in various community projects, create a charitable music festival, and work on communication for a company before launching, in 2013, in an entrepreneurial adventure by co-founding the audiovisual agency Otra Vista.
 Still active to this day, the company mainly focuses on commissioned projects whose favorite themes are ecological transition, resilience, food, education and even collaborations with the cultural sector.
 Rich in a wide variety of professional and human experiences, behind the production of a bunch of short reportage and commissioned documentary projects for more than 10 years, he turned with passion to independent documentary from 2019 by producing first the film “Sur les Voix des Amériques” by Julien Defourny (Ushuaia TV prize in 2021) and then directing his first two films “Rien que la vérité” and “After the rain”.
 The latter, co-directed with Quentin Noirfalisse, is released in theaters throughout Wallonia and Brussels from June 2024.
-He currently divides his time between personal film and creative projects, one-off commission projects with the Otra Vista agency and his large family.
+He currently divides his time between personal film and creative projects, one-off commission projects and his large family.